vda-lab/visualisation-tutorial/pages/vegalite/vegalite-online-editor.md

 You'll see an editor screen on the left with what is called the vega-lite _specification_, the output on the top right, and a debugging area in the bottom right.
 We'll come back to debugging later.
 Whenever you change the specification in the editor, the output is automatically updated.

+The `encoding` section specifies what is called the "visual encoding": it links fields in each data object (in this case: fields `a` and `b`) to visual channels (in this case: `x` and `y`).
+The field names should correspond to a field in the dataset, and the keys (`x` and `y`) depend on the type of mark you choose.
+Again: the [documentation](https://vega.github.io/vega-lite/docs/field.html) is very helpful.

+In this specification, you see that `y` gets a value of `{"field": "b", "type": "quantitative"}`.
+This means that to the height of the bar is determined by the `field` with key `b`.
+This is the typical case where the things in the plot depend on the data.
+We can also hardcode some things by using `value` instead of `field`.
+For example, changing `{"field": "b", "type": "quantitative"}` to `{"value": 17}` all bars will get a height of 17.

 {:.exercise}
 **Exercise** - Add an additional bar to the plot with a value of 100.